Rae Dalven: Biography

 Dalven's parents, Israel and Esther, moved to New York in 1909 with their two children, Joseph and Rachel, leaving their other daughter, Simcha (Sophie) with relatives in Greece due to an eye infection that would have prevented her admission to the U.S. Dalven went on to graduate from Hunter College and subsequently earned a doctorate in English at New York University.
 She was a professor of drama and English literature at Ladycliff College as well as the chair of the department.
 She published The Complete Poems of Cavafy in 1961, when the poet was largely unknown in the English-speaking world, with an introduction by W. H. Auden, who praised her translations in Modern Greek Poetry (1949) for "introducing a world of poetry which has been closed to us".

 Dalven's career as a translator began with the poems of her nephew by marriage, Joseph Eliya [el], who died in 1931, after learning about him from a cousin that sparked their correspondence for the last three years of his life.
 In 1935, Eliya's mother requested that Dalven translate her son's poetry into English as his dying wish.
 She made trips to Ioannina, Eliya's hometown, in 1936 and 1937, prior to the destruction of the Jewish community there.
 The notes and impressions she recorded eventually became the foundation for her future books and plays about the Romaniote community of Ioannina.
 Her translations of Eliya's poems, published in 1944 by Anatolia Press in New York, were some of the earliest translations of modern Greek poetry published in the United States and outside of Greece.
 Her other notable translations include the poems of Yiannis Ritsos, a communist whose poems were banned during the Greek junta (1967-1974) - Dalven's translations were some of the first translations of his poetry following the end of the dictatorship.
+She considered her work on Cavafy her favorite.